oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 {% img blog/dotnet-aws-ecs-fargate/27-add-env-vars.png alt:"Run new task" width:"800" %}{: .center-image }

-Click **Add** at the bottom of the popup.
+Click **Add** at the bottom of the pop-up.
 Now click **Create** at the bottom of the page.
 Go back to your cluster, click on the **Tasks** tab, and click **Run new Task**.

-> **Note**: It is recommended to create services instead of tasks for production so that you take full advantage of the elastic scaling capabilities of ECS.
+> **Note**: Here's a recommendation: Create services instead of tasks for production to take full advantage of the elastic scaling capabilities of ECS.
 I'm using tasks directly for the simplicity of the demo.
-Using services is also required when using an ALB to route traffic to the application.
+When using an ALB (application load balancer) to route traffic to the application, use of services is also required.

 {% img blog/dotnet-aws-ecs-fargate/23-RunNewTask.PNG alt:"Run new task" width:"800" %}{: .center-image }

 Select **FARGATE** as **Launch type**.

-Select your default VPC and Subnets under **VPC and security groups**
+Select your default VPC and Subnets under **VPC and security groups**.

 {% img blog/dotnet-aws-ecs-fargate/24-TaskSettings.png alt:"Task settings" width:"800" %}{: .center-image }

 Click the **Edit** button next to the **security groups**.
 Click on **Add rule** to add a new inbound rule for HTTPS port 443.
-Click **Save** on the popup.
+Click **Save** on the pop-up.

 {% img blog/dotnet-aws-ecs-fargate/28-security-group.png alt:"Task settings" width:"800" %}{: .center-image }

 Now, click **Run Task**.

 You'll be taken back to your cluster.
-Select the Task you created by clicking its ID.
+Select the task you created by clicking its ID.
 Make a note of its public IP; you'll need that to adjust your Okta application settings.

 {% img blog/dotnet-aws-ecs-fargate/25-RunningTask.png alt:"Running task" width:"800" %}{: .center-image }

 In your Okta Developer Portal, go to **Applications** > **Applications** and click the application's name you created using the CLI.
-Edit the **General Settings** and add URI for **Sign-in redirect URIs** and **Sign-out redirect URIs** using the IP address from your running Task as shown below:
+Edit the **General Settings** and add URI for **Sign-in redirect URIs** and **Sign-out redirect URIs** using the IP address from your running task as shown below:

 {% img blog/dotnet-aws-ecs-fargate/26-update-okta.png alt:"Update Okta" width:"800" %}{: .center-image }

-Now, if you navigate to `https://YOUR_FARGET_TASK_PUBLIC_IP`, you'll see you are now the proud owner of a fully functional chat application, secured with Okta, running in an ECS Fargate container.
+Now, if you navigate to `https://YOUR_FARGET_TASK_PUBLIC_IP`, you'll see you are the proud owner of a fully functional chat application, secured with Okta, running in an ECS Fargate container.

 ## Recap

 Whew, that was a ride!
 Good job on making your new chat application.
 What can we take away from this?

-- Serverless is good for HTTP request/response, but other protocols need something different
+- Serverless is good for HTTP request/response, but other protocols need something different.
 - Containers are more lightweight than Virtual Machines but come with their own challenges
-- A Docker file is just the instructions to build your application, what ports to expose, and launch it
+- A docker file consists of the instructions to build your application and launch it, and which ports to expose.
 - Fargate makes the hosting of containers easier since you don't have to manage the host machine infrastructure.
-- SignalR makes real-time communication easier by abstracting most of the heavy lifting
+- SignalR makes real-time communication easier by abstracting most of the heavy lifting.
-- Vue can be used for state management without taking on additional build and development pipeline
+- Vue can be used for state management without taking on additional build and development pipeline.
-- Okta makes securing any type of .NET web application easy
+- Okta makes it easier to secure any type of .NET web application.
 - There is no reason to have an insecure site!
-- Use AWS ALB + Nginx configured to use TLS with valid certificates in production
+- Use AWS Application Load Balancer (ALB) + Nginx configured to use TLS with valid certificates in production.

 Check the code out on GitHub [here](https://github.com/oktadev/okta-dotnetcore-aws-fargate-example).

-## Learn More about AWS, .NET, and Authentication
+## Learn more about AWS, .NET, and authentication

 If you are interested in learning more about security and .NET check out these other great articles: